Hermie and Friends

 The show started with a 40-minute Max Lucado video special called Hermie: A Common Caterpillar, based on his book of the same name.
 The show was turned into a video series that takes place before Hermie became a butterfly.
 Licensed products include Christian video games, which loosely follow the videos.

-It was also broadcast on the Australian Christian Channel and Disney Channel Australia.
-Hermie and Friends is currently available on Yippee TV, a Christian-based American children’s subscription video on-demand over-the-top streaming service.
+It was also broadcast internationally on the Australian Christian Channel and Disney Channel Australia.

+In America, Hermie and Friends formerly aired on TBN but it is currently available through their streaming service, Yippee TV.